Electronic Warfare

 Primary role

-Communications jamming and reconnaissance
+Beyond-line-of-sight communications jamming and reconnaissance support

 Documented EC-130J planning